vahidalvandi/v2ray-docker-compose/README.md

 The "V2Ray Upsream and Relay Servers" solution offers **high stability and speed** (depends on the network speeds of the relay and upstream servers).

-The solution uses V2Ray on the upstream server, using the VMess protocol (over Websockets) for communication with the relay server.
+The solution uses V2Ray on the upstream server, using the Shadowsocks protocol for communication with the relay server.
 The relay server provides **Shadowsocks** protocol for users, in addition to Socks5 and HTTP protocols for the relay server's own use.

 You will need two types of servers: